-It is important to acknowledge upfront that just improving transportation won't solve every problem in the Region.
+transportation won't solve every problem in the Region.
 Even where transportation can make a positive difference, the reality is that the resources expected to be available over the time period covered by LRTP 2040 will be significantly less than what is required to meet all of the identified mobility needs of people and freight.
 Continuing and enhancing performance-based, data-driven decision making processes will ensure the transportation system meets the needs of the majority of the Region's residents, businesses, and institutions to the greatest extent practical.
-However, absent greater financial commitment from all sectors, transportation will be a limiting factor for some, preventing them from attaining the prosperity they desire.